victoryang1/DAT-BOS-16/resources/instructor-resources/tech-guide.md

 We here at GA care about both our Mac and PC users!
 If you are using a PC (or Linux machine), you may need to [follow some additional steps](https://docs.continuum.io/anaconda/install) to get your environment setup correctly.

 - **Compatibility Issues** - Python and Anacondas have some known issues with Windows 7 x64 machines.
 If you are running this OS, we recommend [installing a virtual machine](https://docs.continuum.io/anaconda/images) in order to run Anacondas
-- **Terminal Editor** - Windows users [should already have Powershell installed](http://cli.learncodethehardway.org/book/ex1.html), but may need to install an alternate terminal emulator